Severe Weather Statement issued for Carson, Roberts by NWS - News Break

 Severe Weather Statement issued for Carson, Roberts by NWS

 Effective: 2021-05-26 09:16:00 CDT Expires: 2021-05-27 00:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Carson; Roberts A TORNADO WARNING REMAINS IN EFFECT UNTIL 830 PM CDT FOR NORTHEASTERN CARSON...SOUTHEASTERN HUTCHINSON...NORTHWESTERN GRAY AND SOUTHWESTERN ROBERTS COUNTIES At 800 PM CDT, a severe thunderstorm capable of producing a tornado was located over White Deer, or 11 miles northeast of Panhandle, moving northeast at 25 mph.
+Target Area: Carson; Roberts A TORNADO WARNING REMAINS IN EFFECT UNTIL 830 PM CDT FOR NORTHEASTERN CARSON...SOUTHEASTERN HUTCHINSON...NORTHWESTERN GRAY AND SOUTHWESTERN ROBERTS COUNTIES At 747 PM CDT, a severe thunderstorm capable of producing a tornado was located 6 miles northeast of Panhandle, moving northeast at 20 mph.
 HAZARD...Tornado and baseball size hail.
-SOURCE...Radar indicated rotation.
+SOURCE...Weather spotters reported a funnel cloud.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
 Locations impacted include White Deer, Skellytown and Kingsmill.
 TORNADO...RADAR INDICATED HAIL...2.75INalerts.weather.gov